acm-uiuc/til/_til/rails/set-schema-search-path.md

+---
-# Set Schema Search Path
+title: Set Schema Search Path
+category: rails
+---

 By default the schema search path for a PostgreSQL database is going to be `"$user", public`.
 Tables created by a Rails migration are going to end up